IncDrops/PollitGo/README.md

 2.  **Firebase Console (Authentication -> Settings -> Authorized domains):**
     *   Ensure your custom domain (e.g., `pollitago.com`) is listed here.
 This is crucial for Firebase to recognize authentication requests originating from your custom domain, regardless of where it's hosted.
     *   Also, ensure `localhost` is listed for development.
+    *   **Your Firebase Studio development URL:** Make sure to add your Firebase Studio development URL here (e.g., `6000-firebase-studio-....cloudworkstations.dev` -- note: for this specific Firebase setting, you typically add just the domain part, not the `https://` prefix, so `your-studio-domain.cloudworkstations.dev`).
+Firebase Console will usually guide you if it needs the scheme or not. **This is often the direct fix for `auth/requests-from-referer-...-blocked` errors.**
     *   Firebase uses this list to correctly manage the authentication flow and often populates the necessary Google Cloud OAuth client settings based on these domains.

-By correctly configuring these settings, you ensure that your API key is not misused and that authentication flows (like Google Sign-In) work correctly and securely from all your intended environments (local, Firebase default domains, and your custom domain).
+By correctly configuring these settings, you ensure that your API key is not misused and that authentication flows (like Google Sign-In) work correctly and securely from all your intended environments (local, Firebase default domains, Firebase Studio, and your custom domain).

 ## Stripe Firebase Extension Configuration Notes